I3C (bus): Device classes

-High Data Rate (HDR) options
+High data rate (HDR) options

 Each I3C bus transaction begins in SDR mode, but the I3C controller may issue an "Enter HDR" CCC broadcast command which tells all I3C targets that the transaction will continue in a specified HDR mode.
 I3C targets which do not support HDR may then ignore bus traffic until they see a specific "HDR exit" sequence which informs them it is time to listen to the bus again.
-(The controller knows which targets support HDR so will never attempt to use HDR to communicate with a target which does not support it.)
+(One of the I2C Common Command Codes lets the controller ask a target which HDR modes it supports.
+This is an 8-bit mask, allowing additional HDR modes to be added in future.)

 Some HDR modes are also compatible with I²C devices if the I²C devices have a 50 ns spike filter on the SCL line; that is, they will ignore a high level on the SCL line which lasts less than 50 ns.
 This is required by the I²C specification, but not universally implemented, and not all implementations ignore frequently repeated spikes, so I3C HDR compatibility must be verified.
-The compatible HDR modes use SCL pulses of at most 45 ns so that I²C devices will ignore them.
+The compatible HDR modes use SCL high pulses of at most 45 ns so that I²C devices will ignore them.

+HDR mode is entered before addressing any particular target; the target address and command is itself sent at high data rate.
+An HDR message is terminated by one of two sequences, which are not used by any HDR mode: